 Inside computers, there are many internal components.
-In order for these components to communicate with each other they make use of wires that are known as a ‘bus’.
+In order for these components to communicate with each other, they make use of wires that are known as a ‘bus’.

 A bus is a common pathway through which information flows from one computer component to another.
-This pathway is used for communication purpose and it is established between two or more computer components.
+This pathway is used for communication purposes and it is established between two or more computer components.
 We are going to check different computer bus architectures that are found in computers.

 Different Types of Computer Buses